gregorywragg-blip/constructionapprenticeships/replit.md

 ### Activity Logging

-User activity is logged to a local `activity_log.csv` file using a custom `csvLogger` utility.
+User activity is logged to the PostgreSQL database (`activity_logs` table) ensuring persistence across production deployments.
 An API endpoint (`POST /api/log-activity`) receives activity data from the frontend, requiring authentication and validating requests with Zod.
 A `usePageLogger` hook automatically logs page visits for authenticated users.

 **Logged Events:**
 - **Login**: User login with timestamp
 - **Page Visits**: Automatic logging when visiting `/`, `/page1`, and `/page2`
 - **Logout**: Session termination with calculated total session duration (formatted as "Xh Ym Zs")

-The logout endpoint (`POST /api/logout`) calculates the elapsed time from `login_time` (stored in session) to logout time, formats it as a human-readable duration string, and logs it to CSV before destroying the session.
+The logout endpoint (`POST /api/logout`) calculates the elapsed time from `login_time` (stored in session) to logout time, formats it as a human-readable duration string, and logs it to the database.
+Error handling: Login and page visit logging failures return 500 errors; logout logging failures are logged to console but still allow the user to log out (prioritizing user intent over activity tracking).

 ## External Dependencies